rzhou1/Titanic/README.md

   Figure 4.
 Plot of Embarked vs Pclass.

-  In addition, it seems that NameSuffix also has strong correlation with survival rate.
+  In addition, it shows that NameSuffix also has strong correlation with survival rate.
 What is insight behind it?
-Can you decouple it from Sex and reveal new insights?
+Can we decouple it from Sex and reveal new insights?
 To answer these questions, we made a series of plots between NameSuffix and features (see Figure 5).
-NameSuffix 'Mr', 'Master' and 'Rare' were only given to male while 'Mrs' and 'Miss' to female.
+NameSuffix 'Mr', 'Master' and 'Rare' were only given to male while 'Mrs' and 'Miss' are given to female.
 So why 'Master' and 'Rare' have higher survival rate than 'Mr'.
 'Master' is in the youngest age group but unfavored in Pclass.
-However, 'Rare' generally has older age and the lowest Pclass.
-On the contrary, 'Mr' has the age in adult group, almost the highest Pclass and the lowest Fare, all these are not favored for survival (to be confirmed with Age vs Survival).
+However, 'Rare' generally has older age and the most royal Pclass.
+On the contrary, 'Mr' has the age in adult group, almost the least royal Pclass and the lowest Fare, all these are not favored for survival (to be confirmed with Age vs Survival).

   ![titanic_namesuffix](https://user-images.githubusercontent.com/34787111/46991658-ae81bd00-d0bb-11e8-8172-214b48eb4139.png)

   Figure 5.
 Plots of NameSuffix vs Sex, Age, Pclass and Fare.

   To date, we still have two numeric features to be explored against Survival.
-As shown in Figure 6, age lying at baby group (<5) has the highest survival rate; and the survival rate also show linear relationship with binned fare categories.
+As shown in Figure 6, age lying at baby group (<5) has the highest survival rate; and the survival rate shows linear relationship with binned fare categories.

 ![titanic_age_fare_survival](https://user-images.githubusercontent.com/34787111/47059646-2238ce00-d17f-11e8-847a-618024345d82.png)

   Figure 6.
 Plots of numeric features vs Survived.

- To summarize, features Sex, Pclass / Fare (partly correlates each other), Age, and even NameSuffix (a hybrid feature containing Sex, Pclass, Fare, and Age) will make the most contribution in predicting probablity of survival.
+ Thus, we hypothesize that features Sex, Pclass / Fare (partly correlates each other), Age, and even NameSuffix (a hybrid feature containing Sex, Pclass, Fare, and Age) will make most of the contributions in predicting probablity of survival.

 #Feature engineering

   Feature engineering bridges raw data with machine learning modeling and is essential for building an intelligent system.
 As mentioned, here we created feature 'FamilySize' by combining SipSb and Parch, extracted feature 'NameSuffix' from passengers' name.

   As shown in EDA part, the statistical distribution of FamilySize and Fare are highly skewed.
 Here we introduce binning (quantization) to transforming these numeric features to categorical for eliminating potential adverse effect from extremely large / small values and/or extremely high / low frequencies in the original data.
 In addition, the distribution of Age is close to bell-shape.
 Here we statistically transform it to reduce its skewness.
-To date, we have data ready for machine learning modeling.
+So far we have data ready to feed to machine learning models.

 #Modeling

   We trained the models with base estimators using the processed data.
-In general, the base models generalize well, resulting in similar accuracy for validation and test.
-The feature importances from the trained models suggest that Sex, Age, Pclass and Fare are all among the top features of importance.
+The base models generalize very well, and test accuracy from Kaggle public is well aligned with validation accuracy.
+The feature importances from the models suggest that Sex, Age, Pclass and Fare are all among the top features of importance, in well agreement with our hypothesis.

 #Summary